 - Mukwonago Park has 30 family sites and 6 group sites.
 There are two large dog exercise areas based on the size of your dog, archery, volleyball, hiking trails, and swimming.
 There are showers at the beach.

-- Muskego Park has 17 family sites and 3 group sites (closed until July 3, 2020.)
+- Muskego Park has 17 family sites and 3 group sites.
 They are updating the sites to include 9 electric sites.
 There are horseshoes, fishing, swimming, volleyball, archery, and hiking.
 There are showers at the beach.

 - Naga-Waukee Park has 25 family sites and 5 group sites.
 This park is on Lake Nagawicka allows for a boat launch.
 There is also a beach for swimming, volleyball, play area, hiking trails, including the Ice Age Trail.
 There are showers at the beach.